 - If your child needs to be awakened in the morning, that means he needs an earlier bedtime.
 Move lights-out time to 15 minutes earlier each night until your child can self-awaken in the morning.

 If your child sleepwalks frequently, you may try prompted awakenings.
 Here are the steps:

-The Children's Hospital Colorado Sleep Team is an excellent resource for treating children’s and adolescents’ sleepwalking.
+The Children's Colorado Sleep Center is an excellent resource for treating children’s and adolescents’ sleepwalking.
 We have providers known internationally for their expertise in sleep research and sleep treatments.
-The team is made up of sleep specialists trained in different aspects of sleep treatments, including: sleep physicians who specialize in children's breathing issues and children’s ear-nose-and-throat problems, a sleep-specialized psychologist, two sleep-specialized nurse practitioners, a sleep-specialized respiratory therapist and a dedicated sleep nurse.
+The team is made up of sleep specialists trained in different aspects of sleep treatments, including: sleep physicians who specialize in children's breathing issues and ear, nose and throat problems, a sleep-specialized psychologist, two sleep-specialized nurse practitioners, a sleep-specialized respiratory therapist and a dedicated sleep nurse.